Mashed Potato Cakes

 • Use cold mashed potatoes.
 You want to use leftover mashed potatoes that are cold from the fridge, not warmed up.
 They should be thick and not too creamy.

 • Get creative with the mix-ins.
 Donโ€™t like bacon?
 Use ham.
 Donโ€™t like cheddar cheese?
 How about Pepper jack.
 Want them to have more heat?
 Add more hot sauce.
-Have fun with it.
+Have fun with them and make them your own.

 5 from 15